Canon 1100D vs 800D

 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not offer wifi capability.

 So what is the bottom line?
 Which of the two cameras – the Canon 1100D or the Canon 800D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1100D: